huijing/personal-website-v3/src/content/blog/2020-02-01-on-attributes-for-html-form-elements.md

 I often come across tutorials about building forms on the web.
 In spite of all the newfangled techniques and frameworks we now have to perform actions on web pages, the trusty old HTML form still has its place.

-There is an article published by [Hugo Giraudel](https://hugogiraudel.com/) on [Apollo GraphQL without JavaScript](https://hugogiraudel.com/2020/01/21/apollo-graphql-without-javascript/) where they describe how the GraphQL-powered N26 web platform can still work when Javascript is not available.
+There is an article published by [Hugo Giraudel](https://hugogiraudel.com/) on [Apollo GraphQL without JavaScript](https://hugogiraudel.com/2020/01/21/apollo-graphql-without-javascript/) where they describe how the GraphQL-powered N26 web platform can still work when JavaScript is not available.

 Hint, it involves HTML forms.